pagkly/Zed/Investopedia/Investing/Beta 1.md

 ## Disadvantages of Beta

 While beta can offer some useful information when evaluating a stock, it does have some limitations.
-Beta is useful in determining a security's short-term risk, and for analyzing volatility to arrive at equity costs when using the CAPM.
+Beta is useful in determining a security's short-term risk, and for analyzing volatility to arrive at equity costs when using the [[CAPM]].
 However, since beta is calculated using historical data points, it becomes less meaningful for investors looking to predict a stock's future movements.

 Beta is also less useful for long-term investments since a stock's volatility can change significantly from year to year, depending upon the company's growth stage and other factors.